-Where the application was found to meet the registration requirements referred to in Article 32 of the present Law, the competent authority shall call on the applicant to pay administrative fees and duties for the industrial design registration, the costs of industrial design publication and the fee for maintenance or industrial design protection for the first five years of registration, within a time period of thirty days from the day the notification has been received.
+Where the application was found to meet the registration requirements referred to in Article 32 of this Law and there are no reasons for rejection of design registration referred to in Article 32a of this Law, the competent authority shall call on the applicant to pay administrative fees and duties for the industrial design registration, the costs of industrial design publication and the fee for maintenance or industrial design protection for the first five years of registration, within a time period of thirty days from the day the notification has been received.

-Should the applicant fail to submit proof of the payments within the time period referred to in paragraph 1 of the present Article the application shall be considered as having been withdrawn.
+Should the applicant fail to submit proof of the payments within the time period referred to in paragraph 1 of the present

+Article the application shall be considered as having been withdrawn.